Mary Boykin Chesnut: Writing and the diary

 Mary Boykin Chesnut began her diary on February 18, 1861, and ended it on June 26, 1865.
-She would write at the outset: “This journal is intended to be entirely objective.
-My subjective days are over.”
-Chesnut was an eyewitness to many historic events as she accompanied her husband to significant sites of the Civil War.
+She would write at the outset: "This journal is intended to be entirely objective.
+My subjective days are over."
+Chesnut was an eyewitness to many historic events as she accompanied her husband to significant sites of the American Civil War.
 Among them were Montgomery, Alabama, and Richmond, Virginia, where the Provisional Congress of the Confederate States of America convened; Charleston, where she was among witnesses of the first shots of the Civil War; Columbia, South Carolina, where her husband served as the Chief of the Department of the Military of South Carolina and brigadier general in command of South Carolina reserve forces; and again Richmond, where her husband served as an aide to the president.
 At times, they also lived with his parents at their house at Mulberry Plantation near Camden.
 While the property was relatively isolated in thousands of acres of plantation and woodland, they entertained many visitors.

 Chesnut was aware of the historical importance of what she witnessed.
 The diary was filled with the cycle of changing fortunes of the South during the Civil War.
-Chesnut edited it and wrote new drafts in 1881–1884 for publication, and retained the sense of events unfolding without foreknowledge.
+Chesnut edited the diary, wrote new drafts in 1881–1884 for publication, and retained the sense of events unfolding without foreknowledge.
 She had the sense of the South's living through its time on a world stage, and she captured the growing difficulties of all classes of the Confederacy as they faced defeat at the end of the war.
-Politically aware, Chesnut analyzed and portrayed the various classes of the South throughout the war, providing a detailed view of Southern society and especially of the mixed roles of men and women.
+Chesnut analyzed and portrayed the various classes of the South throughout the war, providing a detailed view of Southern society and especially of the mixed roles of men and women.
 She was forthright about the complex and fraught situations related to slavery, particularly the abuses of women's sexuality and the power exercised by white men.
 For instance, Chesnut discussed the problem of white slaveowners' fathering mixed-race children with enslaved women within their extended households.